 - Will have APIs available.

-- Will have external sharing capabilities available now.
+- Will have external sharing capabilities available now and guest sharing as well.

 - Will allow you to view logs for video files easily through the SharePoint application.